 Download the current menu here.

-If you are in the area, having visited the London Eye with kids, the gorgeous nature playground below the London eye called Jubilee Gardens playground, or any of the other fun family activities in this building (Shrek’s Adventure, SEALIFE London Aquarium, or the London Dungeon) and have a spare hour or two, this arcade near London Eye is a fun spot.
+If you are in the area after visiting SEALIFE London Aquarium, London Dungeon, or one of the other things to do near London Eye, and have a spare hour or two, this arcade near London Eye is a fun spot.

 Don’t make a special journey unless you are desperate to go indoor bowling in Central London.

 McDonald’s is just next door, so pop in to pick up a cup of your fave blend for a budget price, and take it with you as you follow the tribe around.